 While all the meta-analyses listed here include only eligible RCTs chosen with strict inclusion criteria, the heterogeneity and risk of bias in some trials has lead many authors to suggest that more RCTs are required before any specific recommendations are made to patients regarding treatment.

 Another important proviso we must add here, is that many trials did not administer what most TCM doctors would consider the optimal number of acupuncture treatments and few used acupuncture as it used traditionally (ie highly individualised treatments).
 Despite this, the findings in these meta-analyses and systematic reviews are highly encouraging in terms of further research and application in the clinic.

 To comply with AHPRA advertising guidelines we have removed the plain English summaries of the findings of these Meta-analyses along with all abstracts and PDFs.
 Please feel free to contact us if you would like any information about any of these publications.

-Here is a summary list of some of the relevant meta analyses published over the last 12 years…….
+Please click Read More to find a clear summary of some of the relevant meta analyses published over the last 13 years…….

 Over the last 12 years there have been more than 10 meta-analyses of ET acupuncture trials (wherein acupuncture is administered to an IVF patient primarily at or around the time of embryo transfer, 2-3 treatments in total).
 Early meta-analyses were mixed in their conclusions, some finding a benefit to IVF patients receiving acupuncture, others finding no benefit.